hjdhjd/homebridge-unifi-protect/README.md

 ### Features
 - ***Easy* configuration - all you need is your UniFi Protect controller IP address, username, and password to get started.** The defaults work for the vast majority of users.
 When you want more, there are [advanced options](https://github.com/hjdhjd/homebridge-unifi-protect/blob/main/docs/AdvancedOptions.md) you can play with, if you choose.

-- **Full HomeKit support for the UniFi Protect ecosystem.** All generally available UniFi Protect devices are supported, including cameras, doorbells, lights, sensors, and ViewPorts.
+- **Full HomeKit support for the UniFi Protect ecosystem.** All generally available UniFi Protect devices are supported, including cameras, chimes, doorbells, lights, sensors, and ViewPorts.

 - **[Complete HomeKit Secure Video support for all UniFi Protect cameras.](https://github.com/hjdhjd/homebridge-unifi-protect/blob/main/docs/HomeKitSecureVideo.md)** Complete HomeKit Secure Video support, without the need for additional plugins or software beyond FFmpeg.
 Another community first.
 We weren't the first to do HKSV, but we are the first to do it seamlessly without the need for additional tools to get a complete solution.